ihmcrobotics/ihmc-open-robotics-software/ihmc-perception/python/plogs/README.md

 ### Installation

-Install the python scripts into the binaries of your system using the install script inside plogs:
+Install the python scripts into the binaries of your system using the install script inside plogs (navigate to the plogs directory):

     bash install.sh